jsc723/warshipGirl/README.md

-Open `warshipGirl.vcxproj` in Visual Studio, the it should be able to build
+Open `warshipGirl.vcxproj` in Visual Studio, then it should be able to build the project.